-JWST mosaic observations, a series of pointings covering an area larger than an individual instrument field of view, can be specified using controls in relevant APT observation templates.
+JWST mosaic observations, a series of pointings covering an area larger than an individual instrument field of view, can be specified using parameters in the relevant APT observation templates.

 See also: APT Mosaic Planning

 JWST offers the capability to mosaic regions that are larger than a single field of view (FOV).
-This capability is useful not only for imaging instruments but also for integral field units (IFUs) in NIRSpec and MIRI MRS. A mosaic is made up of a series of pointings, called tiles, each of which may be dithered.
-These mosaics can be planned within the Astronomers Proposal Tool (APT).
+This is useful not only for imaging instrument modes but also for integral field units (IFUs) in NIRSpec and MIRI MRS. A mosaic is made up of a series of pointings, called tiles, each of which may be dithered.
+These mosaics can be planned in the Astronomer's Proposal Tool (APT).